mikedfunk/CI-Authentication/README.md

 4. set a new confirm string
 5. add the user
 6. email the user with a confirm registration link (email view, template, from, subject, etc. are all configurable in authentication_config.php)
+7. In case you need it, sets the title for the error page based on config value
-7. redirect to the configured registration success url
+8. redirect to the configured registration success url

 Do Confirm Register
 ----------------------------